tektoncd/community/teps/0077-pipeline-partial-execution.md

 ```

 1.
-  - Previous Run stats:
+  - Previous Run stats from `prev-pipeline-run` :
     - Successful Tasks: A
     - Failed Tasks: F, B
     - Not yet started tasks: D, E, G, C
-  - Current Run:
+  - Current Run: `new-pipeline-run`
-      - Disabled task: B
+      - Disabled task: B, G
-      - To be executed: F, D, E, G, C
+      - To be executed: F, D, C

-Since task B is disabled, task E will use its pre-set result.
+Since task B is disabled, task E will also be disabled as it depends on B.

-Even if we disable G, F is still retried in the current Run.
+We have disabled G, but F is still retried in the current Run i.e. `new-pipeline-run`

 #### Examples